Things have certainly been crazy for everyone during these unprecedented times…

-Although there is still much to discover about the connection between the endocrine system and immune system, experts agree that there is a definite correlation between these two essential health systems.
+Although there is still much to discover about the connection between chronic stress and immune system, experts agree that there is a definite correlation between these two.

-Increased body aches and pains, especially in the joints, are very common signs of chronic inflammation in the body, and can be brought on by chronic stress.
+Increased body aches and pains, especially in the joints, can potentially can be brought on or worsened by chronic stress.

 As you remain stressed for a longer period of time, you may experience more aches and pains, as well as more joint stiffness and discomfort, especially if prone to joint-related issues.

 Stress also causes your body to tense up and after some time, you may also feel some tension or soreness in your neck, shoulders, and back as a result of ongoing stress.

 If you struggle with joint aches, it may help to add a comprehensive, holistic joint formula to your daily routine, with powerful ingredients such as type II collagen, turmeric, ashwagandha, vitamin C, and boswellia.

 There are plenty of ways that we can add some stress reduction techniques into our daily routine, both now and in the future.

 Trying a few different techniques to find what works best for you is the surest way to finding a relaxation technique that you’re likely to stick with and experience results from.

 Here are a few stress-reducing activities you can try while at home to help keep you relaxed, positive, and calm through the remainder of the current health crisis.

 Like a trusted friend, we’re always here for you with nothing but your best interests in mind, no questions asked.